Cosmo-Tech/BuildMyApp/Tutorial/docs/on_hands/02_Discovery.md

 And once those commands are finished you can go to [the Build My App Web App](https://build-my-app.app.cosmotech.com) and see your workspace ready for you.

-This now conclude our first subject of deploying a pre-package solution, you can play around with it if you want.
+This concludes the first section on deploying a pre-packaged solution.
+You can explore and experiment with it if you wish.

 The next subject will be to go inside of the solution and start customizing it.